crisnao2/gitlab-webhook-receiver/README.md

 ### Command
 Define, which command should be run after the hook was received.

+### Command by Event
+Define, which command should be run after the hook was received with base in event setted.

 ### Example config
 ```
 # file: config.yaml